-Figuring out how to stay on-point with branding efforts while still creating unique and engaging graphic design projects is challenging for even seasoned professionals.
-Fortunately, there are many ways of incorporating details that set the features apart and tie them to a business image.
+Figuring out how to stay on-point with branding efforts while still creating unique and engaging graphic design projects is challenging for seasoned professionals.
+Fortunately, many ways of incorporating details set the features apart and tie them to a business image.

-According to the Small Business Administration’s (SBA), about 31.7 million small businesses makeup 99.9% of U.S. companies.
+According to the Small Business Administration (SBA), about 31.7 million small businesses make up 99.9% of U.S. companies.
 If you want consumers to remember your business or your clients’ enterprises, you must figure out how to create a distinctive image.

 Fortunately, there are some simple ways of integrating branding into your graphic design projects.
-Here are 10 ideas to get you started:
+Here are ten ideas to get you started:

 1. Remain consistent

 Whether you create an ad for Facebook or place a yard sign on the sidewalk in front of your store, the design should seem familiar to viewers.
 You want to use elements consistently, such as the same typefaces and colors.
 Even logo placement can make a difference in how quickly users recognize whether promotions are from the brand.

 Whether you’re designing in-house or for a specific client, you must include the logo in every piece you put out.
 The company symbol is the most recognizable part of their brand.
 For example, when you think about McDonald’s, the golden arches likely come to mind.
 Every piece of marketing includes the emblem, and people associate a yellow M with the restaurant chain.

 3. Embrace repetition

 A style guide also helps you repeat these elements on different scales and across various mediums.
 The concept of repetition strengthens the impact of branding.
 Look for chances to repeat what you’ve done before but still keep things fresh and new.
 Turning back to old designs helps you incorporate those elements while adding new ones.

 4. Stick with established fonts